josu-dev/pyday/README.md

 # PyDay La Plata

-This reposirory contains the different presentations that I have given in the "PyDay La Plata" events in web format.
+This repository contains the different presentations that I have given in the "PyDay La Plata" events as a single web site.

 Have a look at [pyday-ddc.vercel.app](https://pyday-ddc.vercel.app).